johngodlee/geosci_linux_intro/geosci_linux_intro_gitbook/dl_manip/dl_ftp.md

 open ftp.geos.ed.ac.uk
 ```

-As requested when you connect, type `anonymous` as your name.
+When requested, type `anonymous` as your name.

 Again as requested, enter your university email address (e.g. `s1234567@sms.ed.ac.uk`) as your password.